rstudio/chromote/README.md

 [1] 699232.3
 ```

-> **Technical note:** Chromote insulates the user from some of the details of how the CDP implements events.
-With the CDP, event notifications are not sent from the browser to the R process by default; you must first send a command to enable event notifications for a domain.
+> **Technical note:** Chromote insulates the user from some of the details of how the CDP implements event notifications.
+Event notifications are not sent from the browser to the R process by default; you must first send a command to enable event notifications for a domain.
 For example `Page.enable` enables event notifications for the `Page` domain -- the browser will send messages for _all_ `Page` events.
-(See the Events section [here](https://chromedevtools.github.io/devtools-protocol/tot/Page)).
-This continues until the `Page.disable` command is sent.
+(See the Events section in [this page](https://chromedevtools.github.io/devtools-protocol/tot/Page)).
+These notifications will continue to be sent until the browser receives a `Page.disable` command.
 >
 > By default, Chromote hides this implementation detail.
 When you call `b$Page$loadEventFired()`, Chromote sends a `Page.enable` command automatically, and then waits until it receives the `Page.loadEventFired` event notification.
 Then it sends a `Page.disable` command.
 >
-> Note that for asynchronous mode, the behavior is slightly different: it maintains a counter of how many outstanding events it is waiting for in a given domain.
+> Note that in asynchronous mode, the behavior is slightly more sophisticated: it maintains a counter of how many outstanding events it is waiting for in a given domain.
 When that count goes from 0 to 1, it sends the `X.enable` command; when the count goes from 1 to 0, it sends the `X.disable` command.
 For more information, see the [Async events](#async-events) section.
 >
 > If you do not want automatic event enabling and disabling, then when creating the ChromoteSession object, use `ChromoteSession$new(auto_events = FALSE)`.

 ### The Chromote object model

 There are two R6 classes that are used to represent the Chrome browser.
 One is `Chromote`, and the other is `ChromoteSession`.
-A `Chromote` object represents the browser as a whole, and it can have multiple _targets_, which represent browser tabs.
+A `Chromote` object represents the browser as a whole, and it can have multiple _targets_, which each represent a browser tab.
 In the Chrome Devtools Protocol, each target can have one or more debugging _sessions_ to control it.
 A `ChromoteSession` object represents a single _session_.

 When a `ChromoteSession` object is instantiated, a target is created, then a session is attached to that target, and the `ChromoteSession` object represents the session.
 (It is possible, though not very useful, to have multiple `ChromoteSession` objects connected to the same target, each with a different session.)